 - Average gain (following a 20% pullback) it takes to enter the Bitcoin acceleration phase: You’ll want to see at least an 80% rally (with no 20% or greater pullbacks) to potentially be in an acceleration phase.
 Rallies of 100% are better.
 Also note the time frame of the acceleration phase.
 They don’t start till at least 5 months after a major bottom.
 Note the 70% decline and the ensuing price action.
 It will often be choppy.
 The start of the acceleration is often the upside wave that is much bigger than the chop that preceded it.

-Check out Best Bitcoin ETFs in Canada (Ranked) if looking for an ETF alternative to investing/trading directly in Bitcoin.
+Check out Best Bitcoin ETFs in USA (Ranked) if looking for an ETF alternative to investing/trading directly in Bitcoin.
+Or the Best Canadian Bitcoin ETFs if you’re in Canada.

-How Bitcoin Acts When Regaining All-Time Highs After a Severe Bear Market (70%+ Decline)
+How Bitcoin Acts When Retesting All-Time Highs After a Severe Bear Market (70%+ Decline)

 After a severe bear market (70% decline or more from prior all-time high), when the price gets back near that level there is often volatility.
 The price will fluctuate from 15% to 34%, often for a month or more, whipping around before ultimately continuing higher.